Spain cracks king's 500-year-old code

 Ferdinand of Aragon's letters have tantalised historians for centuries.

+Constructed using more than 200 special characters, they were deciphered by the country's intelligence agency.

-He was behind the final reconquest of Spain from the Moors in 1492 and Columbus's journeys to the Americas.
+He was behind the final recapture - Reconquista - of Spain from the Moors in 1492 and Columbus's journeys to the Americas.

-The letters include instructions on strategy during military campaigns in Italy in the early 16th Century.
+The letters between Ferdinand and Gonzalo de Córdoba include instructions on strategy during military campaigns in Italy in the early 16th Century.
 They were written using secret code in case they fell into enemy hands.

-The letters, on display at Spain's Army Museum in Toledo, use "over 200 symbols", curator Jesús Anson explained.

-It took intelligence services almost half a year to decipher four of them, some of which went on for over 20 pages.
+The letters are on display at Spain's Army Museum in Toledo and it took intelligence services almost half a year to decipher four of them, some of which went on for over 20 pages.

 The code-cracking has been described by some as a "Rosetta Stone" moment, amid hopes that it could lead to more coded letters being deciphered.